CS2103AUG2016-W11-C4/main/docs/UserGuide.md

 <img src="images/Ui-collapse2.png" width="600"><br>
 *Figure 6b: The collapsed view*

-If you want to see all the details of your tasks agains, type:
+If you want to see all the details of your tasks again, type:

 `expand`